-- Exhibitor Booths: Over 20 early childhood stakeholders offered resources, games, and activities for families starting at 8 a.m. - Storytime Sessions: Hosted in the Lakeshore Model Classroom, including readings by Fran McAdams, Alax from "The Early Show with Alax," and ECECD Secretary Elizabeth Groginsky. - Main Program: Featured remarks by Governor Michelle Lujan Grisham and Secretary Groginsky, the 2024 Early Childhood Day proclamation, and the premiere of "Ask Alax, Episode 3." - Entertainment: Mariachi performances added a festive touch.
+- Exhibitor Booths: Over 20 early childhood stakeholders offered resources, games, and activities for families starting at 8 a.m. - Main Program: Featured remarks by Governor Michelle Lujan Grisham and Secretary Groginsky, the 2024 Early Childhood Day proclamation, and the premiere of "Ask Alax, Episode 3." - Entertainment: Mariachi performances added a festive touch.